News

 1 November 2024

-AutoNorms will host the international workshop “Emerging Scholars on Emerging Technologies in International Security” (funded by a Carlsberg Foundation conference grant) to foster dialogue and networking among early career researchers working on the topic of emerging technologies in global security.
+AutoNorms hosted the international workshop “Emerging Scholars on Emerging Technologies in International Security” (funded by Carlsberg Foundation conference grant CF24-0046) to foster dialogue and networking among early career researchers working on the topic of emerging technologies in global security.
+The workshop featured ten early career researchers presenting their ongoing work related to AI, autonomy, cybersecurity, and other emerging technologies.

 REAIM Summit 2024